-All Saints Dental Practice is in Kings Heath, Birmingham and provides private dental care and treatment for adults and children.
+Woodview Dental Practice is in Northampton and provides NHS and private general dental care and treatment for adults and children.

-There is level access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces, including dedicated parking for people with disabilities, are available near the practice.
+There is level access to the rear of the practice for people who use wheelchairs and those with pushchairs.
+Car parking spaces, including dedicated parking for people with disabilities, are available in the car park to the rear of the building which is shared with the medical practice.

-The dental team includes one assistant practice manager, six dentists, three dental nurses, four trainee dental nurses, one specialist orthodontist, three dental hygiene therapists, one orthodontic therapist, one administrator, three receptionists and one business manager.
+The dental team includes three dentists, one qualified and one trainee dental nurse, one dental hygienist, a practice manager, and two receptionists.
 The practice has three treatment rooms.

-During the inspection we spoke with two dentists, one dental nurse, and one receptionist.
+There were no dentists available during this inspection, however we spoke with one dental nurse, the practice manager, two receptionists and a compliance manager.
 We looked at practice policies and procedures and other records about how the service is managed.